- A wheelchair is a movable chair with wheels that you can control manually or electronically.

 - musculoskeletal issues

 - broken bones or injury to the legs or feet

 - balance or gait problems

-- inability to walk for long distances
+- inability to walk long distances

-With a prescription, some insurance companies will cover the cost of a wheelchair.
+If you have a prescription, some insurance companies will cover the cost of a wheelchair.

-Beyond moving in the wheelchair, you may need to learn how to get in and out of the chair, what to do if you begin to fall, and other skills that are relevant to your situation.
+If the chair has electric controls, you may need help learning how they work.
+You may also need to learn how to get in and out of the chair and what to do if you start to fall.
+Be sure to ask your doctor or medical technician for further instructions and about any other skills that are relevant to your situation.